 Grooving – Grooving can be identified by smooth ‘grooves’ on the commutators brush path.
 Grooving is often caused by the wrong carbon brush being used or the brush being incorrectly fitted.
 Left unchecked, heavy grooving may require commutator replacement, brush holder replacement and motor repair.

-Within our in-house repair and overhaul department in Bristol, we carry out full repair, rewind, fault investigation or complete overhaul of all types and sizes of DC motors; we also offer a preventative maintenance service involving the regular receipt of DC motors for inspection and fault finding.
+Within our in-house repair and overhaul department in the South West, we carry out full repair, rewind, fault investigation or complete overhaul of all types and sizes of DC motors across the nation; we also offer a preventative maintenance service involving the regular receipt of DC motors for inspection and fault finding.

 We hold a comprehensive stock of motor spares and parts to ensure a prompt turnaround on work, with vast technical knowledge and experience with even the oldest and most niche of DC motors.